Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/20 - Trees and graphs.md

 $$

 > [!tip] The diagonal is always 0.
->  if the graph was directed then replace the 1's with the actual cost.
+>  if the graph was weighted then replace the 1's with the actual cost.
 To solve this take a row by column approach and see if there is an edge between the intersection point, if so then add a cost.

 ### 2. Adjacency List